KxSystems/docs/docs/ref/exit.md

 ---
-title: exit – Reference – kdb+ and q documentation
+title: exit – Reference – KDB-X and q documentation
-description: exit is a control word that terminates a kdb+ process with a specified exit code.
+description: exit is a control word that terminates a KDB-X process with a specified exit code.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `exit`

-_Terminate kdb+_
+_Terminate KDB-X_

 ```syntax
 exit x    exit[x]
 ```

 Control word.
-Where `x` is a positive integer, terminates the kdb+ process with `x` as the exit code.
+Where `x` is a positive integer, terminates the KDB-X process with `x` as the exit code.

 ```q
 q)exit 0        / typical successful exit status